 All along the 303-kmh bullet train route are examples of the demands placed upon this country by its 1.3 billion inhabitants.

-Most impressive are the immense housing complexes – vast concrete warehouses which, owing to their impressive vertical orientations, are capable of storing tens of thousands of people in a few square acres.
+Most impressive are the immense housing complexes – vast concrete warehouses like Fripp Warehousing providing outdoor services which, owing to their impressive vertical orientations, are capable of storing tens of thousands of people in a few square acres.